 I just like the idea of a van now that I will be traveling alone.
 Your input would be greatly appreciated.

-As you have probably guessed by now the good old days that you refer to of being able to tow a fairly decent size Travel Trailer with a passenger vehicle are over.
+Hi Bob, as you have probably guessed by now the good old days that you refer to of being able to tow a fairly decent size Travel Trailer with a passenger vehicle, are over.
 Now it is a matter of matching your tow vehicle to the Travel Trailer you plan to use to make sure that you get a tow vehicle that can safely pull the trailer.

-Based on your needs you cannot consider mini-vans such as the Town & Country by Chrysler, the Sienna by Toyota, etc. as these vehicles would not meet your towing requirements.
+Based on your needs you cannot consider mini-vans as these vehicles would not meet your towing requirements.
 Some Mini-Vans do however have enough towing capacity to safely tow a Tent Trailer or a small Expandable Hybrid Trailer.

 You had mentioned that at one time you had used a clamp on bumper hitch on one of your vehicles to tow a trailer, well those days are also over.
 Once you get your tow vehicle I would suggest that you use a weight distributing hitch

 which will help immensely with keeping your travel trailer stable during travel.

 I realize that everything I have mentioned so far has been general information.
 When it gets close to the time for the purchase of your trailer you are going to have to do some research to setup the proper package for you.
 One of the keys of setting up a proper tow package is making sure weight does not become an issue so I would Urge you to read the article Trailer and RV Weight Demystified